scheinmensch/Financial_inclusion_in_Africa/README.md

-*This is the one of the first machine learning projects I've been working on.*
+*This is the one of the first machine learning projects I've been working on.
+So there's still much room for improvement, I'm aware of this!*

 # Zindi Challenge [Financial inclusion in Africa](https://zindi.africa/competitions/financial-inclusion-in-africa/data)